That-Dev-Girl-Sites/jhalabi.com/_posts/2018-06-28-feelings-from-the-inside.md

   - pregnancy
 tags:
   - third trimester
+excerpt: I haven't yet written about what it feels like to actually have another human growing inside you.
 ---

 It just occurred to me that I haven't written about what it feels like to actually have another human growing inside you.
 To be honest, I'm not even sure how to describe it.